lokesh/habit-spacer/README.md

 ## Architecture

 Our Habit Tracker application is composed of several React components, each with specific responsibilities.
-Here's an overview of the component hierarchy and their roles:
+Here's an updated overview of the component hierarchy and their roles:

 ```
 App
 └── HabitTracker
+    ├── DateNavigation
     ├── AddHabitForm
     └── HabitList
         └── HabitItem (multiple)